Candy Crush maker sees IPO valuation up to US$7.6 billion

 That would give the company a market capitalization of between US$6.6 billion and US$7.6 billion.

 That is a substantial payoff for a simple game that is rooted in the decades-old Tetris — sweets and bon bons tumble from the top which the player needs to match in groups to advance.

-But the addictive qualities of Candy Crush, and the company's ability to monetize that by users on computers, tablets and cellphones paying extra to help them advance through levels, underpin the sky-high valuation.
+But the addictive qualities of the Candy Crush Saga, and the company's ability to monetize that by users on computers, tablets and cellphones paying extra to help them advance through its 500 levels, underpin the sky-high valuation.